Am-Egej/DF-Capstone-Project/README.md

 # DF-Capstone-Project
-This project extracts, transforms, and loads professional tennis match data using Python scripts and PostgreSQL.
+This project extracts, transforms, and loads professional tennis match data (ATP and WTA) using Python scripts and PostgreSQL.
 It is designed to help analyze player performance, tournament trends, and match outcomes.

 ## 📁 Folder structure: